damieneagles/VS2022Off-Line-Installer/README.md

 # Microsoft Visual Studio 2022 Off-Line-Installer
-Builds a Visual Studio 2022 Offline Installer for local intranet use.
+Builds a Microsoft Visual Studio 2022 Offline Installer for local intranet use.

 NOTE - Needs some config.
 (It says it has a virus, but I can't find one...
 Must be the powershell script .ps1... proceed at your own risk...)